misener/GRTTWaK-website/faq/tips-for-readers.md

 <hr>

-So you've signed up to read at _Grownups Read Things They Wrote as Kids_!

-Congratulations and thank you!
+So you've signed up to read at _Grownups Read Things They Wrote as Kids_.
+Congratulations and thank you.
 Here are a few tips to help make the most out of your GRTTWaK experience.
-They're all important, so please read them carefully.
+They're all important, so please read them all, and read them carefully.

 ## Show up early